unahouExosite/docs/exositeready/gwe/seed-app/README.md

 	git clone https://github.com/exosite/GWE-Seed-App
 	```

-10. Init the Exosite program.
+10. Init the Exosite program and log in using your exosite.io credentials.

 	```
 	cd GWE-Seed-App